7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

+What is this?

-Here is a simple python script to run on MacOS to correctly convert your 'native N64' '.sra' save file, to a workable save file with emulators
+Here is a simple python script to run on MacOS to correctly convert your 'native N64' '.sra' save file, one dumped from an actual genuine cart, to a workable save file with emulators
 (This does not currently work with all emulators)

 Currently this is only for .sra files and .srm files